-We have received aggregate milestone payments totaling \$59.0 million under our collaboration with Genentech since 2012.
-In addition, we began receiving royalty revenues in 2012 in connection with Genentech's sales of Erivedge in the U.S. and Roche's sales of Erivedge outside of the U.S. Erivedge royalty revenues received after December 2012 have been used to repay Curis Royalty's outstanding principal and interest under the loans due to BioPharma-II and HealthCare Royalty.
+We began receiving royalty revenues in 2012 in connection with Genentech's sales of Erivedge in the U.S. and Roche's sales of Erivedge outside of the U.S. Erivedge royalty revenues received after December 2012 have been used to repay Curis Royalty's outstanding principal and interest under credit agreements.
 A portion of Erivedge royalty and royalty-related revenue payments will be paid to the Purchasers pursuant to the Oberland Purchase Agreement.
 We also remain entitled to receive any contingent payments upon achievement of clinical development objectives and royalty payments related to sales of Erivedge pursuant to our collaboration agreement with Genentech and certain contingent payments upon achievement of contractually specified royalty revenue payment amounts related to sales of Erivedge pursuant to the Oberland Purchase Agreement.
-Upon receipt of any such payments, as well as on royalties received in any territory other than Australia, we are required to make payments to certain university licensors totaling 5% of these amounts.
-In addition, for royalties that Curis Royalty receives from Roche's sales of Erivedge in Australia, we were obligated to make payments to university licensors of 2% of Roche's direct net sales in Australia until the expiration of the patent in April 2019.
-After April 2019, the amount we are obligated to pay decreased to 5% of the royalty payments that Curis Royalty receives from Genentech.
+Upon receipt of any such payments, as well as on royalties received, we are required to make payments to certain university licensors totaling 5% of these amounts.